tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
-1.1.3:
+1.2.0:
+	- New: Added option to change border radius on the rectangle.
+	- New: Added option for square button
+	- Tweak: Moved the settings link to the main menu and out from under the settings tab.
+This should make it easier to find.
+	- Fixed: The round button had a bug where it wouldnt display the icon correctly.
+That is fixed and should display correctly 1.1.3:
 	- Tweak: Made it so you arent forced to have all uppercase text.
 Now to control the font capitalization you just type the word with the capitalization you want to be displayed
 1.0.3: